-Atazanavir (ATV, Reyataz TM)
+Atazanavir (ATV, Reyataz M)

-Preparations: Capsule: 100, 150 and 200 mg.
+Preparations: Capsule: 100, 150, and 200 mg.

-Neonatal/infant dose: Should not be administered to infants below the age of 3 months due to the risks associated with hyperbilirubinemia (kerniterus).
+Neonatal/infant dose: Should not be administered to infants below the age of 3 months due to the risks associated with hyperbilirubinemia (kernicterus).

 Pediatric dose: Not approved in children; phase I/II studies underway in children.
+Children may require higher doses than adults; dose-finding studies are ongoing to determine the optimal dosing in children.